 This last episode of the Third CDHK Theme Week "Magnolia Blossoms" is open for your submissions tonight at 7.00 PM (CET) and will remain open until April 27th 10.00 PM (CET). !!!
 This is the new "time-frame" for the CDHK Theme Week episodes as mentioned in yesterday's CD-Extra !!!

 As I was preparing the prompt-list for April, I ran into a nice prompt which needs some explanation.
 Today we have prayers for rain as prompt and you all know that praying for rain isn't very real, but ages back there were cultures who used to pray for rain through, for example a so called "rain-dance" as (for example) did the American Natives, Indians.
+Praying for rain was also seen in the Japanese culture and there are several haiku about praying for rain and rain dances which I love to share here later.
+First I love to share a few haiku about this prompt by Jane Reichhold.

-For a rice planting culture like Japan, the seasonal rain is very important, it is a question of life and death!
-If the rain does not fall enough during the rainy season we have a "Dry Rainy Season" (kara tsuyu).
+question of life and death!
+If the rain does not fall enough during the rainy

-the gods of rain
+the gods of

 swaying here and there -